allanmcinnes/allanmcinnes.github.io/_posts/2018-01-09-how_software_learns.md

 tags: [architecture, design, design principles, agile, bduf]
 ---

 Software development approaches that "embrace change" have become immensely popular over the last couple of decades.
-Many software developers consciously avoid "Big Design Up Front" in favour of incrementally developing software story-by-story.
-But the idea of *"avoiding BDUF"* often mutates into an attitude that *"if you refactor often enough and a good software architecture will magically just happen"*.
+Many software developers consciously avoid *"Big Design Up Front"* in favour of incrementally developing software story-by-story.
+But the intent to *"avoid BDUF"* often mutates into an attitude that *"if you refactor often enough then a good software architecture will magically just happen"*.
 Architectural planning is seen as something that you do for big static things, like buildings, not for something dynamic, like software.
 But what if I told you that buildings are a lot more dynamic than you probably think?
 Can we learn something about software by looking at buildings?

 Disclaimer: don't let the title fool you, this note is *not* about "machine learning".